 Our Vision and our Goals

 Fight for Sight’s vision is simple.
-We believe in a future everyone can see.
+We believe in a world everyone can see.
 We want to stop sight loss.

 Our research goals include:

 - Understanding: Increasing understanding of how eye diseases and conditions start and develop

 - Early Diagnosis: Enabling eye diseases and conditions to be detected earlier

 - Treatment: Developing new and improved treatments for eye diseases and conditions

 Fight for Sight’s primary way of delivering its goals is through funding the highest quality medical research.

 Which Eye Diseases and Conditions